Rostlab/SNAP2/README.md

 ## HOWTO Install

 The recommended and tested environment is **Debian Wheezy (7)**.
 See [the wiki](https://github.com/Rostlab/SNAP2/wiki/Installation-and-Environments) for instructions on other environments and more details about the installation process and dependencies.
+Furthermore, see [these wiki page](https://github.com/Rostlab/SNAP2/wiki/Testing-on-various-platforms-using-VM) for on instructions on how to set up a virtual machine if needed.

 Install essentials and add rostlab repository: